mayabackup/project-setup-team-tacoma-foreground/CONTRIBUTING.md

 ## Project values and team norms

 ### Definition of 'done':
-- Acceptance criteria met (for a user story).
+- Acceptance criteria met (for a user story).<br>
-- Code/feature is peer reviewed.
+- Code/feature is peer reviewed. <br>
-- Code/feature is proofread.
+- Code/feature is proofread. <br>
-- Code/feature is deployed to the test branch and runs successfully with the existing codebase - new increment doesn't compromise existing .
+- Code is deployed to the test branch and runs successfully with the existing codebase (new feature doesn not compromise the existing functionality unless it is intended to do so). <br>
-- Code/feature passes testing if there are any testing requirements specified.
+- Code/feature passes testing if there are any testing requirements specified. <br>
-- Code/feature

-define a definition of “done” appropriate for the product.
-If there are multiple Scrum Teams working on the system or product release, the development teams on all of the Scrum Teams must mutually define the definition of “Done.”
-Each Increment is additive to all prior Increments and thoroughly tested, ensuring that all Increments work together.

-### Definition of 'done' for a non-coding project:
-- Acceptance criteria met (for a user story)
-- Code/feature is peer reviewed
-- Code/feature is deployed to the test branch and rns
-- Code/feature passes testing if there are any testing requirements

-2. if the task is not coding related, it is 'done' if:
-- Output (e.g. text/wireframes) has been peer reviewed
-- Output has been deployed
-- If the task was to learn/research a tool, a brief summary of the learnt knowledge is given

-Code is documented
-Help documentation is updated
-Feature is OK’d by stakeholder

-2. if the task is a  update, it is 'done' if the update has been tested in the 'test branch'
+- Product Owner accepts the changes. <br>

 ### the Git workflow that the team follows
 - a detailed description of the rules of contributing and any considerations or how and what to contribute
+- Create a branch when working on a task/spike - do not work on a master branch unless it's a .md file
+- When creating a pull request from a branch, mention issue number of the task/spike in the commit message
+- Always pull from master before pushing

+1. Never work on ``master``
+2. Pulling ``master`` should never create a merge commit
+3. Tests are run after ``pull`` and before ``commit``
+3. Describe _Features_ in _Issues_
+4. Work on _Issue Specific Feature Branches_
+5. Regularly ``git rebase origin/master`` _Feature Branches_ to updated ``master``
+6. _Interactive Rebase_ before _Creating Pull Request_
+7. _Peer Review Pull Request_
+8. _Delete Feature Branch_ after _Pull Request Approval_

+### the Git workflow that the team follows

 - how disagreements or conflicts among team members will be resolved
 - instructions for setting up the local development environment in order to work on this project
 - instructions for building and testing the project (update with that information once the project reaches that stage)